sameerbhadouria/tau2-bench/result_analysis/eval-writeup.md

 1. Decent success rate at average reward of 0.6 ~approx 30/50 tasks.
 Based on the current tau2-bench [Leaderboard](https://taubench.com/#leaderboard) `grok-4-fast-reasoning` would be rank #4 tied with Claude Sonnet 4 and ahead of Claude Opus 4, Qwen3-Max, o4-mini and o3 models.
 2. Very economical to run, at $0.0157 per conversation and 50 tasks it costs only $0.80 cents to run 1 trial.
 This is more than 11x cheaper compared to Open AI GPT-5.
-3. The Pass@k seems to be declining with increase in k.
+3. The Pass^k seems to be declining with increase in k.
 There is a drop of 22.7% or 13.6pp from 0.6 @ k=1 to 0.464 @ k=4.
-This is concerning since we set the temperatue to 0.
+It shows the models don't stay consistent over multiple trials even if we set the temperatue to 0.
 This also appears to be the case for other models in the leaderboard.

 ## Deep Dive